intel/platform-aware-scheduling/telemetry-aware-scheduling/README.md

 ## Usage
 A worked example for TAS is available [here](docs/health-metric-example.md)
 ### Strategies
-There are three strategies that TAS acts on.
+There are four strategies that TAS acts on.

  **1 scheduleonmetric** has only one rule.
 It is consumed by the Telemetry Aware Scheduling Extender and prioritizes nodes based on a comparator and an up to date metric value.
   - example: **scheduleonmetric** when **cache_hit_ratio** is **GreaterThan**